Did the Neurons Read your Book? Document-level Membership Inference for Large Language Models: Background

 \subsection{Membership inference attacks}

-Homer et al.~\cite{homer2008resolving} introduced Membership Inference Attacks (MIAs) to study whether the presence of a certain target individual can be inferred from a complex genomic DNA mixture.
-They used statistical tests to distinguish between mixtures that include the individual and mixtures including individuals randomly drawn from a reference population.
-Since then, MIAs have been widely used as a privacy attack against aggregate data releases, including for instance location data~\cite{pyrgelis2017knock} or survey data~\cite{bauer2020towards}.
+Homer et al.~\cite{homer2008resolving} introduced Membership Inference Attacks (MIAs) to study whether the presence of a certain target individual can be inferred from a genomic DNA mixture.
+They used statistical tests to distinguish between mixtures including the target and mixtures including individuals randomly drawn from a reference population.
+Since then, MIAs have been widely used to evaluate the privacy risk of aggregate data releases, such as location data~\cite{pyrgelis2017knock} or survey data~\cite{bauer2020towards}.

 Since then, in the privacy literature, MIAs have also been developed against Machine Learning (ML) models~\cite{shokri2017membership,truex2019demystifying,feldman2020does,carlini2022membership,hu2022membership}.
 Given a certain record $D$, a ML model trained on dataset $\trainingdata$, the attacker aims to infer whether the particular record was part of $\trainingdata$ or not.
 In many cases, the MIA setup makes additional assumptions on the access to the training data distribution and the ML model available to the attacker.